A more secure new driving licence

 Gemalto is providing Road Safety par Authority with its

 With its expertise in polycarbonate and innovative security features, Gemalto is proud to contribute to this new initiative in Ireland.

 More on Road Safety par Authority and the new driving licenses: click on the image below:

-To conform with EU harmonization, the Irish driving licence adopted this new format in 2013.
+To conform with EU harmonisation, the Irish driving licence adopted this new format in 2013.

 What's the story here?

-The development of global standards is driving a common framework towards an internationally recognized
+The development of global standards is driving a common framework towards an internationally recognised

 driving license.
 ISO/IEC 18013, first introduced in 2005 and which came into force in 2009, provides a